Zmmyslony/VectorSlicerGCode/README.md

 ### Guarantee

 Software is published without any guarantee or promise of maintenance.
-It is developed for internal use, and is published without extensive documentation.
+It was developed for internal use, and is published without extensive documentation.

 ## Funding